Diagnosis

 • A physical examination should also be performed (excluding other causes of signs and symptoms).

 • The lower edge of an enlarged liver can be palpated below the right rib cage and feel the tip of the enlarged spleen below the left rib cage.
-A cirrhotic liver feels firmer and more irregular than a normal live.
+A cirrhotic liver feels firmer and more irregular than a normal liver.

 • Some patients with cirrhosis, particularly alcoholic cirrhosis, have telangiectasias on the skin, particularly on the chest.